Amazon Rekognition: 2020

 In June 2020, Amazon announced it was implementing a one-year moratorium on police use of Rekognition, in response to the George Floyd protests.

 2024

 The Department of Justice disclosed that the FBI is initiating the use of Amazon Rekognition.
 The DOJ's AI inventory revealed the FBI's "Project Tyr" aims to customize Rekognition to identify nudity, weapons, explosives, and other information from lawfully acquired media.

+2025

+In late 2025, the New York Times reported that scientist, Dr. Jürgen Matthäus, retired from as the head of research at the U.S. Holocaust Memorial Museum in Washington, D.C., used Amazon Rekognition to identify the shooter in the Holocaust photograph known as The Last Jew in Vinnitsa "with more than 99 percent certainty" — as Jakobus Onnen (1906–1943), a teacher from Tichelwarf near Weener in East Frisia who had been a member of the SS since 1934 and was later killed in action near Zhitomir in 1943.
+The photographer and victim remain unidentified.

 Controversy regarding facial analysis

 Racial and gender bias

 In 2018, MIT researchers Joy Buolamwini and Timnit Gebru published a study called Gender Shades.
 In this study, a set of images was collected, and faces in the images were labeled with face position, gender, and skin tone information.
 The images were run through SaaS facial recognition platforms from Face++, IBM, and Microsoft.
 In all three of these platforms, the classifiers performed best on male faces (with error rates on female faces being 8.1% to 20.6% higher than error rates on male faces), and they performed worst on dark female faces (with error rates ranging from 20.8% to 30.4%).
 The authors hypothesized that this discrepancy is due principally to Megvii, IBM, and Microsoft having more light males than dark females in their training data, i.e. dataset bias.

 In January 2019, researchers Inioluwa Deborah Raji and Joy Buolamwini published a follow-up paper that ran the experiment again a year later, on the latest versions same three SaaS facial recognition platforms, plus two additional platforms: Kairos, and Amazon Rekognition.
 While the systems' overall error-rates improved over the previous year, all five of the systems again performed better on male faces than on dark female faces.